NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 ## Slurm and Partitions

-A list of partitions can be returned by sunning the `sinfo` command.
+A list of partitions can be returned by running the `sinfo` command.
 Partitions are distinguished by the number of virtual cores per node.

 | Partition Name | Cores per node |
 |----------------|----------------|